 - Requires expensive and very complex primitive-hardware.

-- Takes too much space for installation and workplace can get crowded by numerous running wires.
+- Takes too much space for installation and the workplace can get crowded by numerous running wires.

 - Lacks too many features in comparison to modern Virtual Business Phone Systems thus being very less productive.

 The earlier PBX systems even with Computer Integration lacked one major breakthrough in communication technology, the Internet!
 The IP PBX utilizes the Internet and thus the Internet Protocol (IP) to carry out communication.

 Prior to IP PBX, the communication was carried through The Phone Companies’ physical network and the audio signals were in analog form at both ends.
 This caused noise and sometimes the audio could get much distorted at reception to understand.
 And with a LAN, the IP PBX systems were best suited for complex network structures with multiple computer systems and terminals.

 Basically, the IP PBX systems use Telephones plugged into Computers via a serial communication interface such as USB and thus the analog voice signal is converted into digital form and is transmitted over the internet connection to the destined IP/SIP Address in the form of IP packets.
 These IP packets are decoded and converted back to the human-understandable audio signal.

 This network can consist of Computer systems with plugged in Telephones/Headphones with mic or IP-Phones with unique pre-allocated SIP Addresses which are directly plugged into the router.

 The IP PBX works great for handling communications over the internet completely using fixed IP Addresses or SIP Addresses.
 The only requirement is both the terminals have an active Internet Connection with enough bandwidth, a static IP Address and an Audio Communication Device (such as USB Telephone, Headset-Mic).